-Hans Christian Andersen once said, "Where words fail, music speaks."
-The goal of the String Department at Indian Hill Music School is to help students of all ages find a way to communicate with music.
 A student of any age or level of playing can find his or her home here.
 Beginners and advanced players alike are able to learn and grow in their abilities to communicate through the lyrical nature and beauty of stringed instruments.
 Private lessons are offered in violin, viola, cello, and bass, along with semi-private lessons and group classes.

 In addition to weekly lessons, students may enroll in a variety of ensembles, both large and small.
 For those who prefer smaller ensembles, chamber music is an option at any age and level.
 Custom ensembles can be created to match students' skill level and musical interests.
-Developing and advanced youth string players may want to audition for the Indian Hill Music Youth Orchestra.
+Developing and advanced youth string players may want to audition for our Indian Hill Music Youth Orchestras.
 Plus, Our summer instrumental program, SummerDayMusic, includes a full orchestra as part of the core curriculum.

 B.A., Anthropology, Harvard University; M.M., Syracuse University.
 Principal teachers: George Neikrug and Benjamin Zander